dexie/dexie-website/roadmap/dexie4.0.md

 title: 'Road Map: Dexie 4.0'
 ---

-The feature planned for Dexie@4 has been splitted in January 2024 between [dexie@4](dexie4.0) and [dexie@5](dexie5.0).
-All non-implemented features have moved to the road map of [dexie@5](dexie5.0.md).
-The news in Dexie 4.0 is now limited to better typings, optimized live queries and a more stable IndexedDB experience by working around new browser bugs in Chrome and Safari.
+In January, 2024 all non-implemented features originally planned for Dexie@4 were moved to the road map of [dexie@5](dexie5.0.md).
+Dexie 4.0 offers better typings, optimized live queries and a more stable IndexedDB experience by working around new browser bugs in Chrome and Safari.
 Dexie@4 also has the option to connect to [Dexie Cloud](/cloud/) to create web apps that continously sync their offline data with the cloud.

 [Discussions and feedback on Dexie 4.0 road map](https://github.com/dexie/Dexie.js/discussions/1455)